-The Southern Ocean is characterised by the strong zonal nature of its main frontal bands, and its spatial structure is strongly determined by the position and flow regime of a number of frontal system separating different ACC zones13.
-Extensive measurements have been made in the South Atlantic and South Indian sectors of the Southern Ocean over the past 3 decades30-33.
-Full depth CTD measurements have been made during AJAX34 SR2 WOCE (Roman, MSc thesis) and on an opportunistic basis enroute to the ice edge.
-Unlike other regions of the Southern Ocean where frontal systems display high bands of variability with enhanced eddy activity such as at the Drake Passage and South Georgia35, at the South-West Indian Ridge36-38 and south of Australia^{4, 39}, the frontal characteristics in the region of the Greenwich Meridian line are less intense and variable, as can be inferred from altimetry and from historic hydrographic data40.
+The Southern Ocean is characterized by the strong zonal nature of its main frontal bands, and its spatial structure is strongly determined by the position and flow regime of a number of frontal system separating different ACC zones.13 Extensive measurements have been made in the South Atlantic and South Indian sectors of the Southern Ocean over the past three decades.30-33 Full-depth CTD measurements have been made during AJAX,34 SR2 WOCE and opportunistically en route to the ice edge.
+Unlike other regions of the Southern Ocean where frontal systems display high bands of variability with enhanced eddy activity such as at the Drake Passage and South Georgia,35 at the South-West Indian Ridge36-38 and south of Australia,^{4,39} the frontal characteristics in the region of the Greenwich Meridian line are less intense and variable, as can be inferred from altimetry and from historical hydrographic data.40

-Identification of the main ACC fronts is essential in order to trace the upper level circulation associated with the baroclinic shear.
+Identification of the main ACC fronts is essential in order to trace the upper-level circulation associated with the baroclinic shear.
 However, accurate identification of the fronts is not always simple, especially in regions where they remain merged.
-One major difficulty is the various definitions that have been given for the characterisation of the fronts bordering the Antarctic Circumpolar Current.
-Depending on authors, these definitions are based on either surface or subsurface property values, whereas others have used phenomenological definitions38.
-Definitions for both surface and subsurface ranges are given in Table 1, however, in order to unambiguously place the fronts before describing the frontal features observed along the GoodHope I transect, each front will be defined using their representative subsurface axial values at 200m where generally each front is marked best.
-The definitions used for this study are taken from Belkin and Gordon13.
+One difficulty is the various definitions that have been given to characterize the fronts bordering the Antarctic Circumpolar Current.
+Depending on the sources, these definitions are based on either surface or subsurface properties, whereas others have used phenomenological definitions.38 Definitions for both surface and subsurface features are given in Table 1.
+However, in order to locate the fronts with confidence before describing their properties as observed along the Good Hope I transect, each one will be defined using its representative subsurface axial values at 200 m, where generally each front is most distinctive.
+The definitions used here are taken from Belkin and Gordon 13